 The Appellate Division in In re: Guardianship of Dinoia held that the trial court had the authority to compel a county Adult Protective Services unit to pay attorneys fees for a lawyer who was court appointed to represent an allegedly incapacitated person.

-Here, the Superior Court dealt with two interrelated orders.
+In E.K. v.
+J.R.A., the Superior Court dealt with two interrelated orders.
 The Court ruled the trial court did not abuse its discretion in granting a PFA, finding that Mother had a reasonable fear of imminent serious bodily injury by Father.
-However, the Court vacated a Custody Contempt Order, finding the trial court violated Father’s due process rights … Read more
+However, the Court vacated a Custody Contempt Order, finding the trial court violated Father’s … Read more